Kevin Hart in Wheelchair After Foot Race with Former NFL Running Back

-Kevin Hart Tore His Lower Abdomen Racing Former NFL Running Back Stevan Ridley
+Kevin Hart Is in a Wheelchair After Racing Former NFL Running Back Stevan Ridley

-Kevin Hart is learning that painful way that he can't go as hard as he used -- especially when it comes to trying to beat a former NFL running back in a foot race.
+Kevin Hart is learning that painful way that he can't go as hard as he once did -- especially when it comes to taking on a former NFL running back in a foot race.

-Hart posted a video to Instagram on Wednesday, explaining exactly why fans will likely see him in a wheelchair in the weeks to come, and what led to him challenging ex-New England Patriots star Stevan Ridley to a 40-yard dash in the first place.
+Hart posted a video to Instagram on Wednesday, explaining why fans will likely see him in a wheelchair during the weeks to come and what led to him challenging ex-New England Patriots star Stevan Ridley to a 40-yard dash in the first place.

 "Ladies and gentleman, the age 40 is real.
 To all my men, women out there that are 40 years old and above, it's not a game," Hart shared in his post.
 "Respect that age, or that age will make you respect it.
 It just made me respect it."